SUPINFO-LWP/symfony2-slides/03_templating_with_twig/02_whyusetwig.md

 ---

  *   The flexible, fast, and secure template engine for PHP
  *   Replace PHP to template your pages
-* Already inside your SF2
+ *   Already inside Symfony 2
  *   Your code is clean

 One link to put in your bookmarks: [Twig Documentation](http://twig.sensiolabs.org/documentation)